 Once the team is solidly seduced by the idea of getting rich while helping the financially stupid, let’s get them to work.
 We want to spread the word and look as serious and trustworthy as possible.

 The most obvious way is to have someone recruit “ambassadors and influencers”.
 In exchange for equity or a future spot high-enough in the pyramid (Wait, you thought you’d pay them?!), those people can work for you and share your content across their audience.
-Try to curate the content a little bit, but ideally you should let them be free to decide what to say.
-Your agreement with your influencers should be based on commissions on sign ups, thus, encourage them to use as much dirty tricks as possible.
+Try to curate the content a little bit, but ideally, you should let them be free to decide what to say.
+Your agreement with your influencers should be based on commissions on sign-ups, thus, encourage them to use as many dirty tricks as possible.
 Influencer marketing is pretty vague and no one will be responsible if they don’t stick exactly to your script and embellish your product.
-It’s basically word-of-wouth and nothing can be tied to you.
+It’s basically word-of-mouth and nothing can be tied to you.
 Don’t forget you should keep your written communication with them to a minimum.

 Nowadays we only speak about startups that raise money.
 Obviously, it’s going to be very difficult to find a serious investor willing to put money in your empty shell.
-It does not mean that you can’t spread rumors about a potential interested parties.
+It does not mean that you can’t spread rumours about potentially interested parties.
 When you do this, make sure to spread many rumors at the same time.
 Make sure to be as vague as possible about outcomes and timelines.
 Everything should happen next summer, before Christmas, in a few months, etc..

 - You are meeting with investors in Hong-Kong and we’re talking millions.

 - An incubator in Amsterdam has heard of you and are wanting to take stakes in your startup.